kdoore/CS2335-Gitbook/branching_narrative_-_structure.md

 # Branching Narrative
-A major project in this course will be the design and construction of a branching narrative game.
+A major project in this course will be the design and construction of a branching narrative adventure/game.
 There are a wide variety of media that we can consider as having the structure of a branching narrative game, such as Interactive Fiction, Create Your Own Adventure, Visual Novel, Game Book, and others.

 ###Interactive Fiction: Designed Experience
 >If you're going to have a complicated story you must work to a map;